Ada-Developers-Academy/ada-react-curriculum/03-react-week-2/useEffect.md

 );
 ```

 Note: This function will execute in the `componentWillUnmount` stage.
+(See diagram at top of lesson.)

 The need for cleanup like this is relatively rare in the applications we are learning to write but we wanted to make you aware of it.